 As a group, discuss the whole draft:

 Make notes during the discussion and then decide who should do what.
 If only small changes are required, this might be best done by the editor for your group.
-As a final step, it can be useful to put yourselves in the role of the marker—make comments, give the report a mark for various sections and overall, and check it against the marking criteria.
+As a final step, it can be useful to put yourselves in the role of the marker: make comments and evaluate each section and the report as a whole against the marking criteria.
 Alternatively, you could ask another group to adopt the role of marker and provide feedback on your report.

 Reporting on group processes